awslabs/sagemaker-battlesnake-ai/Documentation/DeployTheAIEndpoint.md

-# STEP 1 - Deploy a pretrained AI
+# Step 1 - Deploy a Snake

 This section will deploy a pre-trained AI into your AWS account.
 This AI will expose the [Battlesnake API](https://docs.battlesnake.com/snake-api).